Asymptotics for the spectral function on Zoll manifolds: Introduction

-As discussed briefly before, the main motivation for proving Theorem \ref{t:main_thm} is its application to the theory of random waves on manifolds.
+As discussed briefly before, a motivation for proving Theorem \ref{t:main_thm_2} is its application to the theory of random waves on manifolds.
 A \emph{monochromatic random wave} on $(M,g)$ is a Gaussian random field of the form

-where the $a_j$ are i.i.d. standard Gaussian random variables, the $\varphi_j$ are the eigenfunctions in \eqref{e:efxs}, $\ve>0$, and
+where the $a_j$ are i.i.d. standard Gaussian random variables and the $\varphi_j$ are the eigenfunctions in \eqref{e:efxs}.

 Monochromatic random waves were created to model eigenfunction behavior.
-Indeed, although $\psi_{\lambda,\ve}$ is not an actual eigenfunction, it is expected to behave like one.
+Although $\psi_{\lambda,\w}$ is not an actual eigenfunction, it is expected to behave like one.
 (For a careful account of the history, see \cite{Can20, Wig22} and references there.)
 In particular, much research has been dedicated to understanding the behavior of the zero sets and critical points of random waves.
 The corresponding features of deterministic eigenfunctions are very difficult to study, and their analysis becomes much more tractable for the monochromatic random counterparts.

-The statistics of $\psi_{\lambda,\ve}$ are completely determined by the associated two-point correlation function
+The statistics of $\psi_{\lambda,\w}$ are completely determined by the associated two-point correlation function

-Most research is typically done on the round sphere or the flat torus since $K_{\lambda,\ve}$ is well understood for these spaces \cite{BMW20, CW17, KKW13, BCW19, Cam19, CMW16, NS09, RW08}.
-Furthermore, studying features like the zero sets and critical points of $\psi_{\lambda,\ve}$ relies on having asymptotics for $K_{\lambda,\ve}(x,y)$ when $x,y \in B(x_0, \frac{1}{\lambda})$ with $x_0$ fixed.
-Although treating $K_{\lambda,\ve}$ on general manifolds is quite challenging, Conjecture~\ref{conj1} implies that, when the windows of eigenvalues defining the sum in \eqref{e:psi} are appropriately chosen,
+Most research is typically done on the round sphere or the flat torus since $K_{\lambda,\w}$ is well understood for these spaces \cite{BMW20, CW17, KKW13, BCW19, Cam19, CMW16, NS09, RW08}.
+Studying features like the zero sets and critical points of $\psi_{\lambda,\w}$ relies on having asymptotics for $K_{\lambda,\w}(x,y)$ when $x,y \in B(x_0, \frac{1}{\lambda})$ with $x_0$ fixed.
+Although treating $K_{\lambda,\w}$ on general manifolds is quite challenging, Conjecture~\ref{conj1} would imply that, when the eigenvalue intervals defining the sum in \eqref{e:psi} are appropriately chosen,

-should converge for all $u,v \in T^*_{x_0}M$ to a universal limit that is independent of the topology or geometry of $(M,g)$.
-Here, $\exp_{x_0}:T_{x_0}^*M \to M$ denotes the exponential map with footpoint at $x_0$.
-The following corollary proves this conjecture in the setting of Zoll manifolds.